sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 - Fair-play and solvable through deduction
 - Internally consistent
 - Interesting and replayable
+- Story-rich enough to make players care about the victim, setting, and mystery
 - Good for social media sharing
 - Easy for users to copy, paste, upload, or attach to an AI chat session
 - Safe, morally appropriate, and free of objectionable themes